The CPSR software comes with a range of options to configure the report and analysis.

 CPSR allows users to create custom virtual gene panels for reporting.
 Any set of genes found in the CPSR superpanel (panel 0) can be used to design a custom virtual gene panel.
 Technically, the users need to create a simple one-column text file with Ensembl gene identifiers, and provide a name for the custom panel:

-The ACMG classification criteria rely heavily upon variant population frequencies from gnomAD.
+The ACMG/AMP classification criteria rely heavily upon variant population frequencies from gnomAD.
 The user can specify the preferred population when it comes to variant allele frequencies used by CPSR:

 There is also an option to set an upper minor allele frequency limit (gnomAD - global population) for variants to be included in the report.
 This is basically a means to exclude the potentially large number of common and benign variants that can be found in the input VCF: